yasufadhili/jawt/jawt-docs/docs/jml/index.md

 }
 ```

-## Document Types Explained
+## The Document Types in Detail

-### Pages: Your Application's Entry Points
+### Pages: Your App's Entry Points

-Pages represent complete web pages and serve as the entry points to your application.
+A page represents a whole web page.
+It's where you define things like the page title and pull in the components that make up the UI.

 ```jml
 _doctype page home